Luther Stickell: Video games

 The character of Luther Stickell has also appeared in video games.
 In 2003 Atari released Mission: Impossible – Operation Surma for the Xbox, PlayStation 2, and GameCube.
 The game features Rhames as Stickell.
 GameSpot noted that the voices were great and added that having Rhames reprise his role made Luther "a little more authentic (and badass)."
+He also appears in the crossover game Lego Dimensions, voiced by John Eric Bentley.